Not a Love Story (2011 film): Critical response

 The critics' response has been positive to mixed.
 Taran Adarsh of Bollywood Hungama gave 4 stars out of 5.
 Subhash K Jha gave 3.5 out of 5.
 Kaveree Bamzai of India Today gave 3 out of 5.
-Zee News gave 3 out of 5.
 Raja Sen of Rediff rated it 1.5 out of 5, saying that it is a film made in bad taste.
 Harish of Behindwoods rated it 2 out of 5 and said "Overall in the time of stylish filmmaking of no substance movies, RGV tries to differ but with such a wafer-thin but powerful plot-line, you expect the background music, editing and camera work to push it to greatness and that is where the movie falters."

 Mayank Shekhar of the Hindustan Times said "it delves deeper into neither the young dream-chasers of a scary celeb industry nor chilling procedurals of an infamous police case", and rated it 2 out of 5.
 CNN-IBN's Rajeev Masand said "Not A Love Story' is not entirely unwatchable", rating it 2 out of 5, but asserted that it is the "most senseless movie made in Bollywood for a long time."
 Nupur Barua of fullhyd.com rated it 6/10 and said you can watch the movie if you can digest, visually, blood, gore, violent sex, and constant shaky camera movement.